changlong-liu/azure-sdk-for-python/sdk/communication/azure-mgmt-communication/README.md

 The Python package is included in the `/generated` directory together with this README.

-The first step is to include this package as a reference in your C# project.
+The first step is to include this package as a reference in your Python project.

 ## Examples